-Good website design should capture and maintain visitors attention, showcasing your business and products as clearly as possible, whilst being user-friendly and easy to navigate.
-You can pay a lot for a professional web designer, or learn how to write code and build your own website, however more and more ecommerce businesses are choosing a ready-to-go ecommerce template for their websites.
+A good website design should capture and maintain visitors’ attention, showcasing your business and products as clearly as possible, whilst being user-friendly and easy to navigate.
+You can pay a lot for a professional web designer, or learn how to write code and build your own website, however more and more eCommerce businesses are choosing a ready-to-go eCommerce template for their websites.

-There are thousands of brilliant ecommerce templates available on sites such as TemplateMonster, SquareSpace and ThemeForest, which are customisable for your business, and importantly keep up to date with the latest web design trends.
+There are thousands of brilliant eCommerce templates available on sites such as TemplateMonster, SquareSpace, and ThemeForest, which are customizable for your business, and importantly keep up to date with the latest web design trends.

 7) Ensure You’re Mobile Friendly